 Studies show that helping others helps to prolong your life and make you a happier person.
 The humbling act of helping others has a synergistic effect on your body.
 It might be the good feeling you get from helping others that transfers into good positive energy that cycles through the body nourishing your blood and organs with what it needs to stay healthy.
 Also there is the karmic effect; help others in need and you won’t need any help.
 That is enough to make charity work worthwhile.
 Another side effect of helping out, it gives you something to do and allows you to meet more fun, charitable and interesting folks like yourself.
 Some are very well off and have more than enough time and money to go around.
 We have heard many stories of men and women meeting the person of their dreams at such events.
 If nothing else, that is reason enough to make charoty work and place on your social calender.

-Some of the chics from our pickings will be available in New York city doing some charity work and offering escort services for a fee at 5 star escort service in New York.
+Some of the chicks from our pickings will be available in New York city doing some charity work and offering their time as escorts for a fee at 5 star escort service in New York.
 All proceeds will go to the local charities we are working with in NYC to help the homeless, victims of hurricane sandy and many more depending how much they can raise.

 We think NYC is the perfect location to offer the services as escorts because there is so much to see and do in the Big Apple and single folks and tourists sometimes don’t have someone to accompany them on their trip and join them sightseeing.
 We think its a wonderful idea and believe it will do quite well.
 After all who doesn’t like to party and play in the city that never sleeps.

 Check out Times Square, a Broadway show, or enjoy a mean at one of the thousand places on restaurant row or anywhere in the city.
-Check out the girls that will be available as escorts in New York at 5Star and tell them charity chics sent ya, so they get the your donation over to the right charities for us.
+Check out the girls that will be available as escorts in New York and tell them charity chicks sent ya, so they get the your donation over to the right charities for us.

 Charity work is probably one of the few “jobs” that offers a real sense of feeling good and doing good for others.
 There are not many fields where you get the feeling of making a difference and helping someone without any strings attached.
 Sure, one might make the argument that a doctor or nurse helps others, but keep in mind they are being paid to do so.
 They are paid well to do their job.
 In the world of karma and feeling good helping others and receiving a pay check while doing so doesn’t count.